Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Food Parties

 Since I'm a fan of sharing, I like potluck style meals and ask others to bring a side dish or dessert.
 Depending on the event, I might just provide drinks and a light snack.
-I also like to keep indoor parties smaller - up to 10 people so clean-up is easier.
+I also keep indoor parties smaller - up to 10 people, clean-up is easy and you can develop stronger bonds with smaller groups.

 Health Vibes - spare bedrooms can be a healing place doing hobbies